How to manage your lawn for the best results in summer

 - When nighttime temperatures rise above 68 degrees and there is high relative humidity, DO NOT WATER AT NIGHT!

 - The predisposing factor for the development of brown patch disease and crabgrass is wet conditions at night during the hot, humid periods of the summer.
+If you would like more information on our fungicide programs to reduce blighting of summer disease problems, click here.
 Deep and infrequent watering is preferred over frequent shallow, watering.
 Watering deeply, (only when the lawn shows signs of stress) forces a deeper-rooted plant.
 Therefore, it will be able to access subsurface moisture and require less irrigation.

 - Watering should be thorough, so that the water penetrates at least 3” into the soil.
 Because the soil composition in different areas varies so much, it is difficult to tell you how long you have to water to accomplish this.
 It’s best for you to check the soil penetration by actual inspection until you have a good sense of how much water it will take for moisture to reach the proper depth in your particular lawn.
 Use a nail or screwdriver.
 If you can easily push these into the soil to 3”, you have probably watered enough.